w3c/wai-curricula/content/developing-accessible-content.md

 ## Introduction
 {:.no-display}

 This curriculum focuses on markup and coding techniques to develop accessible content.
-It is designed for developers, with special focus on front-end developing techniques.
+It is designed for teaching developers, with particular focus on front-end developing techniques.

 This curriculum results in courses that: